 The sophisticated node provisioning and image management system in Bright Cluster Manager® allows you to do the following:

 - Install individual nodes or complete clusters from bare metal within minutes.
+This applies to OpenStack private clouds in addition to HPC clusters.

 - Create or change images substantially without breaking compatibility with application software.